TPO Profile – Session

 Labels/Markers/Level Lines #

-You can highlight through a label and/or a horizontal line some significant price levels such as Initial Balance, Open, High, Low, Last, Middle, POC, Value Area (high/low), Half Gap/Lap etc. Set according to your needs which levels to display using the properties available in this section.
+You can highlight significant price levels such as Open, High, Low, Last, Middle, POC, Value Area (high/low), etc. using labels and/or horizontal lines.
+Configure which levels to display according to your needs using the properties available in this section.

 Summary #

-You can display at the bottom of each single TPO Profile some summary values such as Total Volume, Total Delta, High/Low Range, Initial Balance, and the number of TPOs.
-Set according to your needs which summary values to show using the properties available in this section.
+You can display summary values at the bottom of each TPO profile, such as Total Volume, Total Delta, High/Low Range, and Initial Balance, and the number of TPOs.
+Configure which summary values to show according to your needs using the properties available in this section.

 Merge / Divide Profiles #